Molecular Biology and Microbial Food Safety

 Group leader Stanley Brul

-The mission of the 'Molecular Biology and Microbial Food Safety' group is to understand the interaction of (microbial)cells and their (stressful)environment.
-We focus on the bioenergetics and importance of the intracellular pH as a signal in growth, survival and death strategies of cells.
-We deploy our insights with partners in SILS and partners outside (Unilever, FrieslandCampina, TNO, NVWA, AMC) in application oriented research that is of importance to health and disease.
-The group uses several modelsystems as appropriate ranging from bacteria and yeast to Caenorhabditis elegans.
+The mission of the 'Molecular Biology and Microbial Food Safety' group is to understand the interaction of microbes and their environment.
+We focus on the bioenergetics and importance of the intracellular pH as a signal in growth, survival and death.
+We deploy our insights with partners in SILS (Microbiology, Mass Spectrometry, Omics and Advanced Microscopy) and partners outside (Unilever, FrieslandCampina, TNO, NVWA, AMC) in fundamental and application oriented research that is of importance to health and disease.
+The group uses several modelsystems and is equipped to do in vivo studies in Caenorhabditis elegans.